DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-22-renaming-locations-to-school-placements.md

 - summary list on the course basic details page
 - locations page in the ‘Edit location’ flow
 - success and error messages

+### Summary lists

+If there is only one school placement, we use the singular ‘School placement’ for the label.
+If there is more than one school placement, we use the plural ‘School placements’.